 Las Vegas Sands to sell properties for about $6.25 bln

-March 3 (Reuters) - Casino operator Las Vegas Sands Corp LVS.N said on Wednesday it would sell its Las Vegas real estate property and operations to Apollo Global Management Inc APO.N for about $6.25 billion.
+March 3 (Reuters) - Las Vegas Sands Corp LVS.N said on Wednesday it would sell its Las Vegas real estate property and operations for about $6.25 billion, as the casino operator focuses on Asia and growth opportunities in new markets.

+The deal comes as the gambling industry, largely dependent on travel and tourism, reels from the COVID-19 pandemic.

 The properties include the Venetian Resort Las Vegas and the Sands Expo and Convention Center.